josmac69/technical_challenge_l/4_data_architecture/README.md

 ## Solution

-The definition of the whole task is would require further discussions to understand better all the details.
+The whole task would require further discussions to understand better all the details.
+For example what type of parking lot are we actually managing?
+General public one or lot by some supermarket?
+Based on this we can expect different usage patterns and different seasonality of data.

 But since this is a technical challenge I will list my assumptions and provide solution based on them.

 The whole process of designing the solution is based on the pragmatic principle - [Make it Work, Make It Right, Make It Fast](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast)

 ### Data model
 Data gathered by the app are very simple and relational by design.
 We shall use transactional database with strong consistency to avoid over booking of parking lots and problems with financial transactions.

 #### User master record
+Overview:
-Holds information about user account.
+* Holds information about user account.
-Only one record per user_id exists.
+* Only one record per user_id exists.
-Master record will be updated during financial transactions and manual user account updates.
+* Master record will be updated during financial transactions and manual user account updates.
-Table will be indexed by user_id.
+* Table will be indexed by user_id.
+Other indexes would be added based on usage.
-Table will most likely not be partitioned.
+* Table will most likely not be partitioned.
-Record will be locked during update.
+* Record will be locked during update.

 Structure:
 * `user_id`: bigint automatically increased (bigserial) unique user identifier
-* `name`: user name - required
+* `user_name`: user name - required
 * `email`: user main email address - required
 * `email_verified`: flag indicating if email address is verified
 * `phone`: user main phone number - required, can be read from mobile phone where app runs, can be used for SMS notifications